shawn61cp/calibre2jellyfin/README.md

 #### Calibre Author Folders

 Typically the Calibre author folder is named exactly as the author appears in the Calibre interface.
-Occasionally however it does not.
+Occasionally however it is not.
 I have seen this when Calibre displays authors as "Jane Doe & John Q. Public" but the folder name is actually just "Jane Doe".
 Also when the list of authors is very long, as happens in technical books, Calibre will limit the length of the folder name.

 If you find that an expected author does not show up in the created Jellyfin library, double check that the author as listed in the .cfg file matches the actual folder name in the Calibre library.